 1. Build a Website That Can Grow With You

-Like any good investment, nonprofit websites should be built with longevity in mind.
-Think of it as you would think about buying a car.
-If you go with the least expensive option, chances are you’ll be sinking a lot of money into quick fixes and repairs, only to have to buy an entirely new model sooner than you’d hope.
+Like any good investment, a nonprofit website should be built with longevity in mind.
+Think of it like buying a car: If you go with the least expensive option, chances are you’ll be sinking a lot of money into quick fixes and repairs.

-A website designed specifically for your nonprofit can be developed with an information architecture unique to your mission.
-That architecture will continuously reinforce the legitimacy of your organization through text, photos, testimonials and more, creating a positive user experience that encourages people to give.
+A website designed specifically for your nonprofit can ensure that your organization’s branding is used consistently throughout the site within an information architecture unique to your mission.
+That architecture will continuously reinforce the legitimacy of your organization through text, photos, testimonials and logos.

 Search engines use search engine optimization (SEO) to determine which pages appear at the top of search listings.
 A number of on-page SEO strategies can be implemented to boost site rank, but if your website suffers from technical issues, you probably will have a hard time reaching the top.